Muellerson/hestiacp-python-templates/README.md

 Python templates for [HestiaCP](https://www.hestiacp.com/).

+This project is a Fork from [realjumy](https://github.com/realjumy/hestiacp-python-templates)

-This project was originally based on the work done by [anton-bozhina](https://github.com/anton-bozhina) and [refsigregory](https://github.com/refsigregory/vestacp-python-template/commits?author=refsigregory).
+His project was originally based on the work done by [anton-bozhina](https://github.com/anton-bozhina) and [refsigregory](https://github.com/refsigregory/vestacp-python-template/commits?author=refsigregory).
 However, a new approach has been taken.

 ## Disclaimer